Arctic Decals is a small ”one-man-band” waterslide decal producer, with the focus mainly on obscure, out-of-mainstream civil aircraft subjects.

 The postage rates are (€):

 Note: Delivery times can vary a lot depending on stock levels.
 When using Economy postage (formerly known as Surface Mail) the delivery time may be quite long.
 It has normally taken 4-8 weeks for an Economy letter to arrive USA or Canada, so prepare to be patient, please.
+Surprising many Economy mailed letters to USA have been lost, so it is highly recommended for American customers to select Priority postage.
+Unfortunately Finnish Post offers a tracking service (at extra cost) only for European countries (and not even all of them).

 To get an idea about the prices in other currencies, here is a link to a currency converter site.